12 Best Cat Foods for a Sensitive Stomach

 • Abdominal pain

-What Causes Tummy Problems for Cats
+What Causes Stomach Problems for Cats?

 Remember, stomach issues can come from a range of different sources, including:

 • Parasites: Yuck, I know it sounds terrible, but intestinal parasites are a real problem for our cats.
 These issues, like roundworms, can lead to significant GI issues.
 Adults are often infected by eating contaminated prey, animals or dirt from the outdoors.
 Tapeworms are also transmitted when cats eat fleas.
 Make sure that your cat isn’t suffering from parasites before you just switch his or her food.
+Tapeworms are also transmitted when cats eat fleas.
+Make sure that your cat isn’t suffering from parasites before you just switch his or her food.

 • Hairballs: Hairballs are a pretty common problem among cats – but they shouldn’t be happening all of the time.
 Usually, these issues happen when your cat is shedding a lot of extra fur because of skin problems.
 If your cat only brings up a hairball from time to time, then you can start by changing their diet, or adding fiber into the mix to help move hair through the digestive tract.
-If hairballs become more common, or are accompanied by other symptoms, seek advice from a doctor.
+If hairballs become more common, or are accompanied by other symptoms, seek advice from a vet.

-• Constipation: Constipation happens when your kitty just can’t get things moving int heir gut.
+• Constipation: Constipation happens when your kitty just can’t get things moving in their gut.
 Constipated cats often share their distress by straining in the cat litter box, yowling, or even throwing up.
 Constipation might be caused by issues like gastrointestinal motility issues, pain, and dehydration.
 Speak to your vet if you think constipation might be blocking Mr. Snuggles up.

 • Food intolerance or allergies: Some cats, just like some humans, just can’t eat certain ingredients in various cat foods.
 If your kitty has an allergy, then they might suffer with gastro problems alongside skin lesions and itchiness.
 On the other hand, if your cat has a food intolerance, then their symptoms are generally limited to things like vomiting and diarrhea.
 Avoiding the ingredient through some food testing can be a good option.
 Speak to your vet about how you can safely switch your moggy to a new meal plan.